ProspectIn Scenarios: The Complete Guide to Understanding Everything

-The first step is a profile visit, which will be sent on D-Day of your scenario launch.
-The next day is the delay day where there is no action, this is the condition of this scenario before the prospect goes to the next step, the connection request.
+The first step is a profile visit, which will be sent on the D-Day of your scenario launch.
+The next day is the delay day where there is no action, the delay must be respected before the prospect goes on to the next step, the connection request.
 Once the lead update has been done (every 12 hours) and the delay has passed, the connection requests will be queued to be executed.
-You can see that there are 2 possible paths : -Either the prospect fulfills the given condition and in this case, goes to the next step after the 1 day delay, -Or the prospect has not fulfilled the condition after 15 days, and in this case, he leaves the scenario By taking the left path.
+You can see that there are 2 possible paths : -Either the prospect fulfills the given condition, in which case they go to the next step after the 1 day delay, -Or the prospect has not fulfilled the condition after 15 days, in which case they leave the scenario by taking the left path.

 Once the connection requests have been sent, the condition to be met is “the prospect must accept the connection request”.

 From the “Scenario” tab, you will see the status “Waiting for X days condition”.
-Your prospect has accepted the connection request in Day X, he fulfills the requested condition.
+Your prospect accepted the connection request on Day X, so they fulfilled the requested condition.
 The delay between the 2 actions starts, i.e. 1 day.

 From the “Scenario” tab you will see “Waiting for X days”.
-The next day is the day of delay when there are no actions.
+The next day is the day of delay when no actions will be performed.
 After the 12 hours update of the leads, the message action will be queued.

 5 days after the “message” action is performed, the lead will exit the scenario.